-Though I have another career, I really want to make good money online.
-I was going to add “through whatever means necessary”, but I realize that’s not quite true.
-I also realize that I’ve probably been limiting myself in some ways, mainly because I’m not ready for the consequences of doing certain other things.
+I’m not going to lie; I really wanted to make good money online.
+I was going to add “through whatever means necessary”, but obviously that’s proven not to be quite true.
+I also realize that I’ve limited my online potential in many ways, mainly because I’m not ready for the consequences of taking certain actions.

-I came across this post by Zac Johnson, known as the Super Affiliate Marketer, called How I Made $860,538.38 PROFIT in 4 Months!, and it was amazing reading.
+Years ago I came across this post by Zac Johnson, known as the Super Affiliate Marketer, called How I Made $860,538.38 PROFIT in 4 Months!.
+I have to admit it was amazing reading.
 He actually got to the point where he had to purchase his own servers to handle his site, and not just one but 17 of them; ouch!

 It’s actually a great story.
 He hit upon a niche, uploaded lots of free content, put the word out and people flocked to his site like crazy.
 With numbers, people clicked on and bought a lot of his other stuff.
 He’s still going strong now and writes a lot, not only for himself but guest posts on a lot of other sites.